 Of Same – Same – Different Workshop for flutists

 I organised an online workshop for flutists in May 2020.
 I sent the participants my piece Fantasie Impromptu-ish and asked them to familiarise themselves with at least one or two phrases.
-The purpose was to produce the piece in different ways, as many ways as the participants I had.
-I also talked about exploring and accepting how our experiences form our choices.
+The purpose was to find multiple ways that one can interpret the piece.
+That would happen through exploring and accepting how our experiences form our choices.
 Some more information about it can be found here.

 Special thanks to Evi, Athina, Lauri and Kata for their support, inspiration, and kick!